 - Applicants without a degree but with appropriate industrial experience will also be considered on an individual basis.

-- (TOEFL) iBT Test of English as a Foreign Language overall score of 92 or above with at least 22 in both Reading and Writing Skills sub-tests and at least 20 in both Speaking and Listening sub-tests provided that you took examination before 29 May 2014.
+- (TOEFL) iBT Test of English as a Foreign Language overall score of 92 or above with at least 22 in both Reading and Writing Skills sub-tests and at least 20 in both Speaking and Listening sub-tests.

 Students applying to register for single modules on a stand-alone basis should normally satisfy the entrance requirements for the MSc/Postgraduate Diploma.
 However, if you do not hold such qualifications, the University will still consider your application.
 Upon successful completion of two individual modules, you will then be considered for entry to the Postgraduate Diploma or MSc degree programmes.